mbeddr/mps-platform-docs/src/doc/docs/reference/included_libraries.md

 - *java-string-similarity.jar* - the [Java String Similarity](https://github.com/tdebatty/java-string-similarity) library, a library for string similarity metrics
 - *java_resources_en.jar* - the English resources for the MPS Java module
 - *javac2.jar* - [IntelliJ-specific implementation](https://github.com/JetBrains/intellij-community/blob/master/java/compiler/javac2/src/com/intellij/ant/Javac2.java) of javac with special support for checking \@NotNull annotation at runtime.
-- *javax.activation.jar*: [JavaBeans(TM) Activation Framework](https://www.oracle.com/java/technologies/java-beans-activation.html) is a Java library that provides a way to handle data of different types and formats in a uniform way.
-It allows applications to determine the type of a piece of data, access it, and perform operations on it using JavaBeans components
+- *javax.activation.jar*: [JavaBeans(TM) Activation Framework](https://www.oracle.com/java/technologies/java-beans-activation.html) is a Java library that provides a way to handle data of different types and formats uniformly.
+It allows applications to determine the type of a piece of data, access it, and perform operations on it using JavaBeans components.
 - *javax.annotation-api.jar* - [Jakarta Annotations](https://github.com/jakartaee/common-annotations-api) defines a collection of annotations representing common semantic concepts that enable a declarative style of programming that applies across a variety of Java technologies
 - *jaxb-api.jar* - [Java XML Binding API](https://docs.oracle.com/javase/8/docs/technotes/guides/xml/jaxb/index.html) provides an API and tools that automate the mapping between XML documents and Java objects.
 - *jaxb-api.jar*: [Jakarta XML API](https://github.com/jakartaee/jaxb-api) provides an API and tools that automate the mapping between XML documents and Java objects.